Thread Pool#

 distribute()#

-Splits an iterator range across threads and executes a function on each partition:
+Splits an iterator range across threads and executes a function on each partition.
+Uses CpuTopology to determine the number of threads — capped to the number of elements.

 #include <join/threadpool.hpp>